 - 8.8.1 The striker may declare verbally or by gesture that the striker's ball will be left where it lies.
-That declaration shall count as a stroke and may be made when a stroke may be played under Law 8.1Error!
-Bookmark not defined.. - 8.8.2 The striker must indicate to which ball of the side a declaration applies if the striker has a choice under Law 12.
+That declaration shall count as a stroke and may be made when a stroke may be played under Law 8.1. - 8.8.2 The striker must indicate to which ball of the side a declaration applies if the striker has a choice under Law 12.

-8.9 OTHER CONTACT BETWEEN MALLET AND BALL If the Laws allow or require a ball to be repositioned between strokes, a mallet may be used to do so.
+8.9 OTHER CONTACT BETWEEN MALLET AND BALL Where the laws allow or require a ball to be repositioned between strokes, a mallet may be used to do so.